 Taskforce mandate: To expand relationships with European and national-level members of parliament, as well as supporting the exchange of knowledge across patient groups.

 The Partnership Building taskforce aims to work closely with European members of parliament to increase head and neck cancer on the European health agenda and to support groups for the exchange of knowledge among each other and other relevant European stakeholders.
 This will facilitate the ultimate aim of encouraging earlier presentation, diagnosis and referral of patients with head and neck cancer.

-Taskforce mandate: To raise awareness of the importance of psychological support tools for patients with head and neck cancer.
+Taskforce mandate: To raise awareness of the importance of psychological support tools for patients with head and neck cancer as well as survivors.

-The Emotive Support taskforce aims to review current data/clinical practice to better understand the emotive support that is available to patients with head and neck cancer.
+The Emotive/Survivorship Support taskforce aims to review current data/clinical practice to better understand the emotive support that is available to head and neck cancer patients and survivors.
 The group will develop recommendations for important improvements that need to be made at a European level to support the patient journey.